-CONTROL BANDING (CB)
+CONTROL BANDING

-- CB uses information that is readily available to users from chemical suppliers taking the users through a series of simple steps allowing them to choose practical control solutions that should reduce exposures to levels which present no danger to health. - Since not possible to assign a specific OEL to every chemical in use, a chemical is assigned to a 'band' for control measures, based on its hazard classification according to international criteria, the amount of chemical in use, and its volatility/dustiness. - Outcome is one of four recommended control strategies.
+Use readily information available to users from chemical suppliers taking the users through a series of simple steps allowing them to choose practical control solutions that should reduce exposures to levels which present no danger to health.

+Not possible to assign OEL for each chemical in use

+a chemical is assigned to a 'band' for control measures, based on its hazard classification according to international criteria, the amount of chemical in use, and its volatility/dustiness.

+Outcome

+one of four recommended control strategies.

-CONCEPT OF Sirac
+CONCEPT OF SIRAC